Investor sentiments turn in economy’s favour

 Long-term bond yields have increased amid growing concerns with rising inflation trends across several advanced economies, leading to tightened financing conditions in Emerging Markets and Developing Economies (EMDEs) to some extent.
 Largely, this reflects the rise in policy rates to contain rising inflation, rising long-term bond yields in Advanced Economies (AEs), strengthening of the US$ and widening sovereign spreads in some vulnerable frontier economies.

 “Yields in the 9 to 10 percent area are not good options, and also negative for debt service within the context of current challenges.
 For a potential issuance, we’d still require some more downward correction to happen.
-But a lot depends on the implementation of the 2022 budget and whether or not the government is able to realize revenue targets as programmed in the budget,” he explained.
+But a lot depends on implementation of the 2022 budget and whether or not government is able to realise revenue targets as programmed in the budget,” he explained.

 Chairman of Monetary Policy Committee and Governor of the Bank of Ghana, Dr. Ernest Addison, expressed fear that current global developments – the recovery in global growth conditions, rising global inflation trends and volatility in capital flows – are likely to have spill-over effects on the Ghanaian economy, mainly through their potential impacts on trade, portfolio flows, external financing and exchange rate movements.